rsdoiel/antenna/snapshots.md

 <p>Codex churned for a <em>13 minutes</em>!
 I was sat chatting in a coffee shop, occasionally checking the logs to see what it was up to.</p>
 <p>It tried a whole bunch of approaches, all involving running the Playwright Python library to interact with the site.
 You can see <a href="https://chatgpt.com/s/cd_687945dea5f48191892e0d73ebb45aa4">the full transcript here</a>.
 It includes notes like "<em>Looks like xxd isn't installed.
 I'll grab "vim-common" or "xxd" to fix it.</em>".</p>
 <p>Eventually it downloaded an enormous obfuscated chunk of JavaScript called <a href="https://opensauce.com/wp-content/uploads/2025/07/schedule-overview-main-1752724893152.js">schedule-overview-main-1752724893152.js</a> (316KB) and then ran a complex sequence of grep, grep, sed, strings, xxd and dd commands against it to figure out the location of the raw schedule data in order to extract it out.</p>
-<p>Here's the eventual <a href="https://github.com/simonw/.github/blob/f671bf57f7c20a4a7a5b0642837811e37c557499/extract_schedule.py">extract_schedule.py</a> Python script it wrote, which uses Playwright to save that <code>schedule-overview-main-1752724893152.js</code> file and then extracts the raw data using the following code (which calls Node.js inside Python, for no apparent reason):</p>
+<p>Here's the eventual <a href="https://github.com/simonw/.github/blob/f671bf57f7c20a4a7a5b0642837811e37c557499/extract_schedule.py">extract_schedule.py</a> Python script it wrote, which uses Playwright to save that <code>schedule-overview-main-1752724893152.js</code> file and then extracts the raw data using the following code (which calls Node.js inside Python, just so it can use the JavaScript <code>eval()</code> function):</p>
 <pre><span class="pl-s1">node_script</span> <span class="pl-c1">=</span> (
     <span class="pl-s">"const fs=require('fs');"</span>
     <span class="pl-s">f"const d=fs.readFileSync('<span class="pl-s1"><span class="pl-kos">{</span><span class="pl-s1">tmp_path</span><span class="pl-kos">}</span></span>','utf8');"</span>